-Disney, signaling coronavirus will last well into next year, announces months-long delays for its biggest movies
+Disney, signaling coronavirus effects will last well into next year, announces months-long delays for its biggest movies

 Collectively, the trio of moves is indicative of a striking pandemic-related shift: the loss of a full year in the Hollywood release calendar.
 Every film scheduled for a particular month in 2020 will now come out on that same month in 2021.

-The postponements amount to a formalizaton of what many experts feared and predicted in recent weeks: Americans are in no rush to return to movie theaters, and Disney and other major studios are unpersuaded they can change their minds.
+The postponements amount to a formalization of what many experts feared and predicted in recent weeks: Americans are in no rush to return to movie theaters, and Disney and other major studios are unpersuaded they can change their minds.

 The moves come as covid-19 continues to show renewed strength in many areas of the U.S. At least 27 states have shown an increase in the seven-day average of new confirmed cases, according to data analyzed by The Washington Post.
 The virus has claimed the lives of at least 200,000 Americans to date.